chriskrycho/v5.chriskrycho.com/site/notes/2024/brew services uses launchctl or systmctl.md

     - macOS
     - command line tools

+qualifiers:
+    audience: >
+        People who use the homebrew tool on macOS or Linux.

 ---

 I just installed [atuin][a] to try it out as I do my work this week, and when `brew install atuin` finished, it came with a note I had not seen before: